IBM/jupyter-tools/README.md

   servers (pods) at once against a target JupyterHub cluster to see how it responds to sudden load, like event users signing on at the beginning of the event.
 It also allows for scaling up and having a steady state of many users to profile the performance of the hub.
 See [Hub Stress Testing](docs/stress-test.md) for more details.

+## Configuration tuning
+There are various configuration settings you can modify to improve both steady-state and scale-up performance.
+See [Configuration settings](docs/configuration.md) for more details.